 Peruse the other articles for engaging ideas or for extension opportunities.

 This activity is based on Native plant leaves – DIY classification system.
 The activity notes in the Word document download have ideas about how to group the leaves once they’ve been collected but adapt the experience to suit the needs and ability of the learner.
+Looking at plants and leaves has additional learning ideas, including a word search and art activities.

 Collect leaves that have: